What is a Neuropsychological Assessment?

 We make every attempt to conduct the examination in the primary language of the patient, and are fortunate to have several Associates who speak a variety of languages and come from differing ethnic and cultural backgrounds.
 Occasionally, we must rely upon a certified translator/interpreter in order to complete the examination process.

 Following completion of the face-to-face assessment process, the neuropsychologist then spends an additional 2-4 hours scoring and tabling the entire database that has been collected.
-Following the analysis and clinical interpretation of the assessment database, a report is typically (but not always) prepared.
-Reports tend to vary in length depending upon the nature and complexity of the referral questions and the length of the assessment that was completed.
+Following the analysis and clinical interpretation of the assessment database, a report is available upon request after verbal feedback.
+Reports should be requested from the Neuropsychologist after feedback is given.
+Reports requested tend to vary in length depending upon the nature and complexity of the referral questions and the length of the assessment that was completed.
 These reports often fall into several categories including a short report (typically 2-4 pages), an intermediate report (typically 5-10 pages) and a comprehensive report (typically 11-20 pages).
 Reports generally take 2-4 weeks to complete, although at times reports are prepared on an urgent basis, when prior arrangements have been made and may also incur additional cost if prepared on a rush basis.

 Depending upon the nature of the referral process and the preferences of the patient, a single feedback or "informing" session will be conducted, either prior to, or following, preparation of a written report (if a report is to be prepared).
 The patient may chose whether or not they would like to have another family member or interested party present during a feedback session (and must consent in written form both for the release of a written report to a specific party, as well as to the presence of another party during a feedback session).